 When your sibling comes out to you, it is about THEM.
 Do not make it about yourself by weighing in your own prejudgments, attitudes, or opinions.
 Even if you are very supportive of LGBTQ rights, don’t try to console them by saying how “cool” it is to have a gay sibling.
 Simply say—without judgment—that you love them, you care for them, and you can be a trusted resource of support.

 LOVE THEM UNCONDITIONALLY

-Even if everyone in your family is completely tolerant of all kinds of people, we unfortunately still live in a world where non-hetero sexual identities are burdened by the fact that they will inevitably be treated differently.
-A perfect example of this is the fact that LGBTQ people are even expected to “come out”, instead of existing as they are—a human being—and having to constantly explain themselves through the adoption of role-producing labels.
+Your family may be tolerant of all kinds of people.
+But, unfortunately, we still live in a world where non-heterosexual identities are burdened by the fact they will inevitably be treated differently.
+A perfect example of this is the fact that LGBTQ people are even expected to “come out.”
+Instead of existing as they are, a human being, and having to constantly explain themselves through the adoption of role-producing labels.

 Though being LGBTQ can be a beautiful and wonderful thing, it is not always easy.
 Your sibling will need your love and support along the way.
-Love is the most powerful and unconditional resource you can give to someone who needs it, and as a member of their family, they are counting on you.
+Love is the most powerful and unconditional resource you can give to someone who needs it.
+As a member of their family, they are counting on you.

 Naturally, you play a very important role in each of your family member’s lives.
-By being patient, trustworthy, open, and loving, you can help your sibling love themselves for who they are and be able to pursue the life that they want.
+By being patient, trustworthy, open, and loving, you can help your sibling love themselves for who they are.
+They will be able to pursue the life that they want.